A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Preliminaries

-\subsection{Trace Estimation}
+\subsection{Trace estimation}

-Though computing the trace of a square $n \times n$ matrix requires only $O(n)$ arithmetic operations, the situation is more complicated when $\matA$ is given through a matrix function, e.g., $\matA = \matX^2,$ for some matrix $\matX$ and the user only observes $\matX$.
+Even though computing the trace of a square $n \times n$ matrix requires only $O(n)$ arithmetic operations, the situation is more complicated when $\matA$ is given through a matrix function, e.g., $\matA = \matX^2,$ for some matrix $\matX$ and the user only observes $\matX$.
 For situations such as these, Avron and Toledo~\cite{AT11} analyzed several algorithms to estimate the trace of $\matA$.
-The following lemma presents a relevant result from their paper. \begin{lemma}[Theorem~5.2 in \cite{AT11}] Let $\matA \in \R^{n \times n}$ be an SPD matrix, let $0<\eps < 1$ be an accuracy parameter, and let $0<\delta<1$ be a failure probability.
-If $\g_1,\g_2,\ldots, \g_p \in\RR^n$ are independent random standard Gaussian vectors, then for all $p>0$ with probability at least $1 - e^{-p \eps^2 /20}$:
+Algorithm~\ref{alg:trace} and Lemma~\ref{thm:trace} present the relevant results from their paper. \labelitemii{$\bullet$}